zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/object-oriented-programming.md

 ## <a name="generics"></a>Generics

-Klassen, Strukturen, Schnittstellen und Methoden in .NET zählen *Typparameter* , definieren die Typen von Objekten, die sie speichern oder verwenden können.
+Classes, structures, interfaces and methods in .NET can include *type parameters* that define types of objects that they can store or use.
 Das einfachste Beispiel für Generics ist eine Auflistung, in der Sie den Typ von Objekten angeben können, die in einer Auflistung gespeichert werden sollen.

 So definieren Sie eine generische Klasse